“Bucentaur’s return to the pier by the Palazzo Ducale” by Canaletto

 The busy canal with its gondolas crowding in on the festival is contrasted with the splendor of Venice.

 The annual festival depicted in this Canaletto painting is held on Ascension Day.
-The festival includes an ancient tradition that requires the Venetian Doge to sail to the Adriatic Sea and toss a gold ring into the sea as a symbol of the union of Venice and the sea.
+The festival includes an ancient tradition that requires the Venetian Doge to sail to the Adriatic Sea and toss a gold ring into the sea as a symbol of Venice and the sea’s union.

 This tradition ensured the prosperity of the City of Venice and her fleet.
 The journey begins at the Dodge’s Palace and ends at St Mark’s Cathedral.
 This painting captures the end of that journey.